Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

 ![Filter Bug Reports](images/FilterBugReports.png)

-Alternatively, you can click the **column actions button (⋮)** on a column header to filter by that column.
+Alternatively, you can click the **column actions button** on a column header to filter by that column.

 ![Filter Bug Reports Using Column Menu](images/FilterBugReportsUsingColumnMenu.png)